muratk5n/thirdwave/en/README.md

 A key founder of a TR nationalist party was of Jewish ancestry, born in Greece, converted to Islam and considered Turk.
-This is the "Young Turks" the Western media publicized back then.
-And we all now what YT, later CUP did later.
-Allegedly.
+This is the "Young Turks" the Western media publicized back then (yes same ppl who were the perpetrators of much crime later on - allegedly).

 [[-]](2021/06/eternal-dawn-kemal.html#cavid)